JINXER000/GIE-mapping/README.md

 This software is a volumetric mapping system that effectively calculates Occupancy Grid Maps (OGMs) and Euclidean Distance Transforms (EDTs) with GPU.
-Extensive field tests has been carried out with different robots and range sensors.
-The proposed system achieves realtime performance with limited onboard computational resources.
+Extensive experiments have been carried out with different robots and range sensors.
+The proposed system achieves real-time performance with limited onboard computational resources.